solarsnake/coveralls-demo-ruby/README.md

 [Coveralls](http://coveralls.io) is a web service that sends code coverage reports to a shared workspace so you and your team members can track your projects' code coverage over time.
 It is language- and CI-agnostic, but it lets you control whether your builds pass or fail based on code coverage metrics that you set.

-Before your project gets to [Coveralls](http://coveralls.io), it must already be using a code coverage library (in this project, that's [Simplecov](https://github.com/colszowka/simplecov)) to generate coverage results.
-Your CI will run your tests, and your code coverage, then post them to [Coveralls](http://coveralls.io).
+Before your project gets to [Coveralls](http://coveralls.io), it must already be using a code coverage library to generate coverage results (in this project, that's [Simplecov](https://github.com/colszowka/simplecov)).
+Your CI will run your tests, and your code coverage library, then post the results to [Coveralls](http://coveralls.io).

 Before we send coverage results to [Coveralls](http://coveralls.io), let's first understand the coverage in our demo project.